-As the pre-eminent specialist organisation in Western Australia for people living with Motor Neurone Disease (MND), The Motor Neurone Disease Association of WA (MNDAWA) is committed to raising awareness and delivering information about MND to people living with MND, their families, allied health professional and the wider community.
-MNDAWA have developed many different programs, workshops, information evenings, and presentations which are delivered on a needs and requested basis.
+As the pre-eminent specialist organisation in Western Australia for people living with Motor Neurone Disease (MND), the Motor Neurone Disease Association of WA (MNDAWA) is committed to raising awareness and delivering information about MND to people living with MND, their families, allied health professionals and the wider community.
+MNDAWA has developed many different programs, workshops, information evenings, and presentations which are delivered on an as needs and requested basis.

 As well as our own in-house education workshops and programs, we welcome the opportunity to deliver specialist education on MND to allied health professionals, community groups and organisations, residential facilities and schools.
 Please contact the office on email@example.com or phone 6457 7355 to inquire about our education.

-Listed below are some of the education workshops we hold throughout the year, for more information or to register your interest in any of the programs please contact Julie Craig-Smith, Education and Support Coordinator at the office.
+Listed below are some of the education workshops we hold throughout the year.
+For more information or to register your interest in any of the programs please contact Lisa Shields, Education and Support Coordinator at the office.

 Carer Education and Support Program, proudly supported by Quadrant Energy

 The You, Me & MND, Carers Course is a five module education and support workshop series designed to empower carers with the knowledge and confidence to care for your loved one living with MND, whilst ensuring you have a strong emotional foundation to assist you in coming to terms with the changes that are taking place in your life.
 The program is run over 1 day a week for 5 consecutive weeks and is made up of 5 modules.
 These modules can change but cover the following topics;

 - What is MND and who is MNDAWA and how can we help

 - Speech, Communication, Assistive Technology